Track by Track: Úlfur Eldjárn's 'Aristókrasía Project' - The Reykjavik Grapevine

 A tribute to the Voyager mission.
 Voyager 1 and 2 are unmanned spacecraft which have travelled further into space than anything else from Earth.
 They were launched in 1977, so this year they will have been travelling for 40 years.
 Both of the Voyagers carry a copy of the ‘Golden Record’: a unique collection of sounds, images and data that were chosen to represent humanity if either of the spacecraft would ever come into contact with other lifeforms.

+The album is released on April 12.
 Get a free download at ulfureldjarn.com.